 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Berry is worth considering.

-The rate of college-level education in Berry is quite a bit lower than the national average among all cities of 21.84%: just 11.64% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Berry with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.64% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Berry in 2022 was $24,438, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $97,752 for a family of four.
 However, Berry contains both very wealthy and poor people as well.